Vel' d'Hiv roundup: Police complicity

 The position of the French police was complicated by the sovereignty of the Vichy government, which nominally administered France while accepting occupation of the north.
-Although in practice the Germans ran the north and had a strong and later total domination in the south, the formal position was that France and the Germans were separate.
-The position of Vichy and its leader, Philippe Pétain, was recognised throughout the war by many foreign governments.
+Although in practice the Germans ran the north, the formal position was that France and the Germans were separate.
+The position of Vichy and its leader, Marshal Henri Philippe Pétain, was recognised throughout the war by many foreign governments.

-This independence, however fictional, had to be preserved.
+This independence had to be preserved.
 German interference in internal policing, says the historian Julian T. Jackson, "would further erode that sovereignty which Vichy was so committed to preserving.
 This could only be avoided by reassuring Germany that the French would carry out the necessary measures."
 Jackson adds that the decision to arrest Jews and Communists and Gaullists was "an autonomous policy, with its own indigenous roots."
 In other words, the decision to do so was not forced upon the Vichy regime by the Germans.
-Jackson also explains that the roundup of Jews must have been run by the French, since the Germans would not have had the necessary information or manpower to find and arrest a full 13,000 people.
+Jackson also explains that the roundup of Jews must have been run by the French, since the Germans would not have had the necessary information or manpower to find and arrest as many as 13,000 people.